Shoulder Bursitis

 8. Bursectomy Surgery

 It is very rare that shoulder bursitis requires surgery but if all other treatment options fail, the bursa can be surgically removed through keyhole surgery.
+This is often combined with a subacromial decompression to make more space for the soft tissues.

 Recovery & Prevention